 Unlike a single bottom line, which only measures and manages economic value and financial performances, the Double Bottom Line sets social value as the second bottom line and uses it as a corporate performance index.
 SK Telecom believes it is a meaningful step to take the lead in resolving social problems through companies' professional capacities and infrastructure by reflecting social value in the decision-making process and using it as metrics of successful management.
-SK Telecom is endeavoring to evaluate and calculate the impacts of social costs and benefits that are not directly derived from social value generated by management activities,
+SK Telecom is endeavoring to evaluate and calculate the impacts of social costs and benefits that are not directly derived from social value generated by management activities, in line with SK Group's Double Bottom Line measurement methodology.

 However, because the social value created by management activities is so extensive, there are certain limitations in quantifying comprehensive impact, as well as difficulties in standardizing value measurement methodologies.
-Thus, SK Telecom is building a companywide social value system and is enhancing the Double Bottom
+Thus, SK Telecom is building a companywide social value system and is enhancing the Double Bottom Line measurement methodology by communicating with stakeholders.